 How much do I set aside in funds for my employees?

 Like with other pre-tax benefits plans, you decide the amount of funds to make available to your employees.
 Many types of HRAs do not have contribution limits, but the IRS does set limits for Qualified Small Employer HRAs (QSEHRAs).
 In 2019, QSEHRA contribution limits are $5,150 for a single employee and $10,450 for family.

 Is there an out-of-pocket threshold?

 You can require your employees to meet an out-of-pocket threshold before they can spend arrangement funds.
 For example, if you set a $1,000 out-of-pocket threshold, your employees must spend $1,000 out of their own pockets before they can use any funds you’ve contributed.

-You can also set a per-member threshold that requires each person covered by the employee’s HRA (their spouse or their dependents) to meet their own threshold before that individual can spend funds.
+You can also set a per-member threshold that requires each person covered by the employee’s arrangement (their spouse or their dependents) to meet their own threshold before that individual can spend funds.